 It takes time for two workers.
 It takes alertness and patience.
 In a noisy environment, it's hard to hear spoken instructions.

-With an electric hoist, a pallet jack can be used to move the bulk bag into position in front of the unloading system.
+With electric hoist away bags a pallet jack can be used to move the bulk bag into position in front of the unloading system.
 The hoist is mounted on a gantry and operated via a control lanyard.
 This allows the operator to stand clear of the bag.
 That keeps them clear of the hoist and frame, but more importantly keeps everyone clear of the danger zone as the FIBC is being raised and moved into position.
 The risk of workers inadvertently entering the area below a suspended 2.000-pound bag is important to avoid.

 Electric Hoists Aid Bag Stretching

 A bulk bag unloader should unload consistently and fully.
 While it may help to add vibration and bag massagers (both offered with AZO's Modular System with short lead-times) often the bag has to be stretched as it empties so the product is fully unloaded.

 If using a fork-truck for bulk bag unloading, consider a few things regarding bag stretching.